pixielabs/scan-suppressing-logger/README.md

 standard logger, or expecting it to be there.
 For example, if you have `config.assets.quiet = true` in your configuration, Sprockets tries to `insert_before` the standard logging middleware in an initializer.
-You'll need to configure this gem in an initializer too:
+You'll need to configure this gem in an initializer instead:

 ```ruby
 # config/initializer/suppressing_logger.rb